Muay Thai Beginner Gear List

-The more pervasive piece is the Muay Thai shorts.
+The most pervasive attire in Muay Thai is of course the Muay Thai shorts.
 The leg openings are wide so as to allow for full range of kicks.
-MMA board shorts or Vale Tudo shorts are also worn, usually by MMA fans.
+MMA board shorts or Vale Tudo shorts are also worn but usually by MMA practitioners.

 Muay Thai Sparring Gear List